lclevy/canon_cr3/heif.md

 ### Introduction

 Canon released the 1DX Mark III camera with the ability to store HDR pictures in HEIF file format.
 Such pictures have 10 bits per color depth.
+HDR PQ must be enabled in settings.
+Filename extension is .HIF

-HEIF is based on ISO base file format (ISO/IEC 14496-12) and defined mainly in ISO/IEC 23008-12.
+HEIF container is ISO base file format (ISO/IEC 14496-12) and defined mainly in ISO/IEC 23008-12.
+Compression details (like HEVCDecoderConfigurationRecord) are defined in ISO/IEC 14496-15

 Canon is using the "heix" major type, derived "grid" image for tiling and embeds "Exif" metadata (Exif, GPS and Makernotes) in "mdat" section.